smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

     protected synchronized void setState(int state, byte error) {
         if(state == mState){
             return; //State hasn't changed.
-Will not updated listeners.
+Will not update listeners.
         }
         int arg2 = mState;
         mState = state;

         // Give the new state to the Handler so the UI Activity can update
-        //Also sending the previous state so we know if we lost a connection notifyStateChanged(state, arg2, error);
+        // Also send the previous state so we know if we lost a connection notifyStateChanged(state, arg2, error);
     }